 - How to discover and determine one or more assistant UEs for ranging service?

-- What parameters need to be exchanged between different UEs (reference UE, assistant UEs, target UE) during ranging service operation procedures?
+- What parameters need to be exchanged between different UEs (Reference UE, Located UE, Assistant UEs, Target UE) during ranging service operation procedures?

-- How the reference UE or target UE gets the ranging result with the assistance of one or more assistant UEs during the ranging service operation procedures?
+- How the Reference UE, Located UE or Target UE gets the ranging result with the assistance of one or more Assistant UEs during the ranging service operation procedures?

-NOTE: The direct discovery procedure between reference UE and assistant UEs and between target UE and assistant UEs will be developed under the key issue related to ranging direct discovery.
+NOTE: The direct discovery procedure between Reference UE / Located UE and Assistant UEs and between Target UE and Assistant UEs will be developed under the key issue related to ranging direct discovery.